-Sigmund Freud Tour
+Extended Sigmund Freud Museum

-Sigmund Freud Museum.
-We entered the Sigmund Freud Museum at the end of our tour.
+Sigmund Freud Museum.In order for me to fully understand Freud’s personality and his time my expert guide suggested that we checked a few key sights in Wien first.We entered the Sigmund Freud Museum at the end of our tour.
 By that stage, Gertrude had materialised the whole context of Freud’s life and work in Vienna at various places in the surroundings.
-Our Sigmund Freud tour took us from theHeldenplatzand Imperial Palace via Volksgarten to Burgtheater, Freud’s favourite coffeehouse Café Landtmann, the University of Vienna where he taught, and the Sigmund Freud Park right up to Berggasse 19.
+Our Sigmund Freud tour took us from theHeldenplatzand Imperial Palace via Volksgarten to Burgtheater, Freud’s favourite coffeehouseCafé Landtmann, the University of Vienna where he taught, and the Sigmund Freud Park right up to Berggasse 19.

 During this private tour, Gertrude told the story of the start of the end of the Freud family and of Vienna 1900.

 At Heldenplatz, Adolf Hitler held his famous ‘Anschluss’ speech.
-‘Sigmund was quite shocked when Anna was interrogated by the Gestapo shortly afterwards’, Gertrude added.
-Between Burgtheater and the Vienna City Hall, I got the lowdown on the semitism and antisemitism in the Habsburg Empire, on the intellectual life Freud shared with Jewish writers Stefan Zweig, Arthur Schnitzler, and Karl Kraus, and on women’s rights in Vienna.
-Sigmund was a known conservative and the last person to progress on women’s rights.
+As Gertrude put it: ‘Sigmund was quite shocked when Anna was interrogated by the Gestapo shortly afterwards’.
+Between Volksgarten,Burgtheaterand theVienna City Hall, I got the lowdown on the semitism and antisemitism in the Habsburg Empire, on the intellectual life Freud shared with Jewish writers Stefan Zweig, Arthur Schnitzler, and Karl Kraus, and on women’s rights in Vienna.
+Certainly, Sigmund was a known conservative and the last person to progress on women’s rights.

 At theUniversity of Viennaand the adjacent Sigmund Freud Park Gertrude’s story continued with a glimpse into Freud’s teaching and research.
 She managed to touch on the lives of other famous Viennese scientists of the early 20th century as we passed their statues.
 Many of them were Jewish and disappeared during World War II.
 What a brain drain.

-At the Sigmund Freud Museum, we walked the rooms while Gertrude wove the exhibits into good narrative.
-I won’t remember objects but rather her stories about them, about the life of the Freud family at Berggasse, of Tante Minna (Freud’s sister in law), of daughter Anna Freud, of colleagues such as C.G.
+While we roamed through the rooms, I gained a much better understanding about the life of the Freud family at Berggasse, of Tante Minna (Freud’s sister in law), of daughter Anna Freud, of colleagues such as C.G.
 Jung and Alfred Adler, of Freud’s patients, his daily work routine, and his final emigration and death in London.

-Sigmund Freud Museum And Tour: Touch Base With Gertrude
+Sigmund Freud Museum And Tour

 Other great private tours reviewed by Vienna Unwrapped: Imperial Vienna Tour,Secret Vienna Tour, Vienna Jewish Tour,Otto Wagner Church (Art Nouveau Tour),Music Tour Vienna

 back to Vienna Tours Private Sightseeing

-back to Vienna Unwrapped homepage
+go to Vienna Unwrapped homepage